aldro61/microbiome-summer-school-2017/sections/introduction/README.md

 ## Objectives

 After completing this tutorial, you should have acquired the following skills:

-* Using Python to apply machine learning algorithms to data sets.
+* Understanding the various types of learning problems (regression, classification, etc.)
-* Understanding the various types of problems (regression, classification)
+* Performing machine learning experiments using correct protocols
-* Perform machine learning experiments using correct protocols.
+* Interpreting the results of machine learning experiments
-* Applying learning algorithms to biological data
+* Using Python to apply machine learning algorithms to biological datasets